-The information that DIA receives, and how we use it, depends on what you do when visiting our website.
-DIA collects and uses your non-personal information (information that is not identifiable to you personally) differently than your personal information.
+The information that DIA receives, and how we use it, depends on what you do when visiting our website or contacting us offline.

-The DIA website automatically collects certain non-personal information from its visitors, such as the name of your Internet service provider and the Internet Protocol (IP) address through which you access the Internet, the date and time you access the website, the pages that you view while browsing the website, browser types and versions, geographic information, device use, and the Internet address of any third-party website from which you linked directly to our website.
+The DIA website automatically collects certain internet usage information from its visitors, such as the name of your internet service provider and the Internet Protocol (IP) address through which you access the internet, the date and time you access the DIA website, the pages that you view while browsing the website, browser types and versions, geographic information, device use, and the internet address of any third-party website from which you linked directly to our website.
 This information is used to help improve the DIA website, personalize your experience, analyze trends and administer the website.
 All guests to the website can use the open portions anonymously.
 We may track the number of users who visit areas of the website for internal use, but this tracking will not identify users.